urbit/docs/tutorials/hoon/hoon-school/lists.md

 'this is a cord'
 ```

+`tape`s use 24 times as much memory as `cord`s, and so in scenarios where
+performance is important it is preferable to use `cord`s.

 ## List Functions in the Hoon Standard Library

 Lists are a commonly used data structure.
 Accordingly, there are several functions in the [Hoon standard library](/docs/reference/library/) intended to make lists easier to use.